 Our future success is dependent on our ability to establish and maintain successful relationships with a diverse set of customers.
 We currently derive a significant portion of our revenue from a limited number of customers.
-For the years ended December 31, 2019 and 2020, Vodafone accounted for approximately 12% of our revenue in each such year, and our top ten customers in the aggregate accounted for approximately 27% and 29% of our revenue, respectively.
-For the six months ended June 30, 2020 and 2021, Vodafone accounted for approximately 13% and 9% of our revenue, respectively, and, for the six months ended June 30, 2021, Amazon accounted for approximately 10% of our revenue.
-Our top ten customers in the aggregate accounted for approximately 29% and 33% of our revenue in such periods, respectively.
-Although the identity of the customers may vary from period to period, it is likely that we will continue to derive a significant portion of our revenue from a limited number of customers in the future and, in some cases, the portion of our revenue attributable to individual customers may increase.
-The loss of one or more significant customers or a reduction in the amount of revenue we derive from any such customer could significantly and adversely affect our business, financial condition, and results of operations.
-Customers may choose not to renew their subscriptions or may otherwise reduce the breadth of the offerings to which they subscribe for any number of reasons.
-See "-If our existing customers do not renew their subscriptions, or if they renew on terms that are less economically beneficial to us, it could have an adverse effect on our business, financial condition and results of operations."
+For the years ended December 31, 2019 and 2020, Vodafone accounted for approximately 12.0% and 11.6% of our revenue in each such year, respectively, and our top ten customers in the aggregate accounted for approximately 26.9% and 29.4% of our revenue in such years, respectively.
+For the nine months ended September 30, 2020 and 2021, Vodafone accounted for approximately 12.1% and 9.7% of our revenue, respectively, and, for the nine months ended September 30, 2021, Amazon accounted for approximately 9.4% of our revenue.
+Our top ten customers in the aggregate accounted for approximately 27.9% and 32.4% of our revenue in such periods, respectively.
+Although the identity of the customers may vary from period to period, it is likely that we will continue to derive a significant portion of our revenue from a limited number of customers in the amount of revenue we derive from any such customer could significantly and adversely affect our business, financial condition, and results of operations.
+Customers may choose not to renew their subscriptions, or if they renew on terms that are less economically beneficial to us, it could have an adverse effect on our business, financial condition and results of operations."
 We are also subject to the risk that any such customer will experience financial difficulties that prevent them from making payments to us on a timely basis or at all.